mytourbook/mytourbook/README.md

 **Scramble content/values**

-It is scrambling text and values.
+This will scramble text and values.
 This is used to create anonymous screenshots

 -DscrambleData